grzbla/play-loud/README.md

 `Play Loud` is a minimalist, headless audio daemon built for command-based playback over local UDP.
 It works in tandem with small CLI clients like `play` and `q`, allowing audio playback from any launcher, script, or custom tool.

 It is engineered for clean queue control, channel upmixing, and minimal footprint, running silently in the background without user-facing UI.
-It relies on [amazing miniaudio](https://github.com/mackron/miniaudio) which is included
+It relies on [amazing miniaudio](https://github.com/mackron/miniaudio) which is included in the repo for fire and forget compilation.

 ---